-The aim of this course is to give students a better insight into Europeans' thinking and vision of the world and the influence this can have on the way Europe and Europeans relate to the world and to people from other countries and cultures.

-The term "European" involves geographic, historic and cultural factors that contribute, to varying degrees, in forging a European identity based on shared historical links, ideas and values - but without cancelling national identities.
-What are these ideas and values but also the historical elements on which European identity is based?
-The course will cross the different conceptions of nation, identity and what is commonly called culture, based as much on historical stories, on myths as on the value systems which animate the different parts of Europe.
+The aim of this course is to provide students with a deeper understanding of European perspectives and worldviews, and how these influence Europe's and Europeans' interactions with the world and people from other countries and cultures.
+The term "European" encompasses geographic, historical, and cultural factors that contribute, to varying degrees, to forging a European identity based on shared historical links, ideas, and values-without erasing national identities.
+What are these ideas and values, and what historical elements underpin European identity?
+The course will explore various conceptions of nation, identity, and culture, drawing on historical narratives, myths, and value systems that animate different parts of Europe.